vmstio/docs/content/about/threads.md

 #### Administrator Decision

-At this time vmst.io will not be making any changes reguarding our federation with Threads.
+At this time vmst.io will not be making any changes regarding our federation with Threads.